English heraldry: Characteristics

 Like many countries' heraldry, there is a classical influence within English heraldry, such as designs originally on Greek and Roman pottery.
-Many coats of arms feature charges related to the bearer's name or profession (e.g. Elizabeth Bowes-Lyon (The Queen Mother), depicting bows quartered with a lion), a practice known as "canting arms".
+Many coats of arms feature charges related to the bearer's name or profession (e.g. Bowes-Lyon, depicting bows quartered with a lion), a practice known as "canting arms".

 Representations in person of saints or other figure are very rare, although there are however a few uses, mostly originating from seals, where there have never been such limitations.
 Although many places have dropped such iconography, the Metropolitan Borough of St Marylebone, London, includes a rendering of the Virgin Mary, although this is never stated.
 This is also the case in many other examples, particularly those depicting Christ, to remove religious complications.
 Unlike in mainland Europe where armorial achievements make a large use of their eponymous saints, these are few and far between in England.